which class flybubble

 Forward launching

-In our comparative tests done in a steady 10km/h breeze, the First wing popped up quickly and waited overhead.
+In our comparative tests done the First wings popped up quickly and waited overhead.
 The Progression wing tracked straight.
 The XC wing went through a short stall phase where it rotated, before accelerating to slightly ahead of the pilot.
 It required a touch of brake to control.
 The Sports wing was less forgiving of a skew layout, it rotated and surged more, requiring more precise pilot reaction.
 The Advanced wing was unforgiving of mistakes and needed correct technique to yield a smooth launch.

 Reverse launching